 Influenza viruses are RNA genome viruses in the Orthomyxoviridae family.
 Influenza A viruses infect humans, animals and birds and influenza B and C viruses mainly infect humans, while influenza type D infects cattle.
-According to the WHO, “influenza virus undergoes high mutation rates and frequent genetic reassortment (combination and rearrangement of genetic material) leading to variability in HA (haemagglutinin) and NA (neuraminidase) antigens.”20
+According to the World Health Organization (WHO), “influenza virus undergoes high mutation rates and frequent genetic reassortment (combination and rearrangement of genetic material) leading to variability in HA (haemagglutinin) and NA (neuraminidase) antigens.”
+18

-About 80 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
-ILI infection symptoms are similar to influenza symptoms and only lab tests can confirm whether an individual has been infected by influenza or an ILI.26 27
+Over 70 percent of all respiratory infections that occur during the “flu season” are not type A or type B influenza because there are many other viruses and bacteria that can cause respiratory “influenza-like illness” (ILI).
+ILI infection symptoms are similar to influenza symptoms and only lab tests can confirm whether an individual has been infected by influenza or an ILI.
+24 25

 The vast majority of people recover from influenza without any complications and develop immunity to future infection with the same strain or a related influenza strain that may prevent illness symptoms or make illness less severe.
-However, there is an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.28
+There is, however, an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.26

-Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.29 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.30 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
-Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.31
+Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.27 According to the CDC, between 2010 and 2019 influenza-associated deaths have ranged between a low of 12,000 to a high of 61,000.
+28 These numbers, however, are only estimates because the CDC does not collect influenza-related death information for persons 18 years and older so the exact number remains unknown.29

 Is Influenza contagious?

-A viral infectious disease, influenza is contagious and can last three to 14 days if there are no complications.32 Most healthy adults are thought to be infectious and able to shed influenza virus and transmit it others beginning one day before symptoms develop and for five to seven days after becoming ill.
-It is estimated that some children may be infectious for longer than seven days.33 Severely immunocompromised children and adults may shed influenza virus for weeks or months.34
+A viral infectious disease, influenza is contagious and can last 3 to 14 days if complications do not occur.30 Most healthy adults are thought to be infectious and able to shed influenza virus and transmit it to others beginning one day before symptoms develop and for five to seven days after becoming ill.
+It is estimated that some children may be infectious for longer than seven days.31 Severely immunocompromised children and adults may shed influenza virus for weeks or months.32

-Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions35 and wild-type influenza virus has also been shed and identified in stool.36 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.37 38
+Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions33 and wild-type influenza virus has also been shed and identified in stool.34 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.35 36

 Influenza viruses are transmitted through the air by droplets when infected persons cough, sneeze or talk.
-These droplets can end up in the mouths or noses or inhaled into the lungs of others near a person with influenza.39 Less frequently, a person might also become infected when touching an item or surface with influenza virus on it and then touching their own nose or mouth.40
+These droplets can end up in the mouths or noses or inhaled into the lungs of others near a person with influenza.37 Less frequently, a person might also become infected when touching an item or surface with influenza virus on it and then touching their own nose or mouth.38

 What is the history of influenza in America and other countries?

 The name Influenza originated in 15th century Italy from the belief that the epidemic of respiratory illness was “influenced” by the stars.
-While the first documented global influenza pandemic appears to have occurred in 1580, ancient Greek literature traces reports of possible influenza as far back as 412 BC.42 43
+While the first documented global influenza pandemic appears to have occurred in 1580, ancient Greek literature traces reports of possible influenza as far back as 412 BC.40 41

 It is likely that seasonal influenza outbreaks and epidemics have occurred yearly in different parts of the world throughout recorded history.
 However, because influenza rarely caused significant mortality and morbidity on a global scale, influenza reports in the historical literature likely focused on influenza pandemics and not seasonal outbreaks.

-Between 1700 and the 1918-19, historical literature documented at least four influenza pandemics, each occurring between 40 and 60 years apart.45
+Between 1700 and the 1918-19 influenza pandemic, historical literature documented at least four influenza pandemics, each occurring between 40 and 60 years apart.43

 In April 2009, a new influenza type A H1N1 (swine flu) strain that was first identified and has been confirmed to have originated in Mexico near a pig farm was detected in the United States.49 By April 26, 2009, public health officials from the Centers for Disease Control (CDC) and the U.S. Secretary of Homeland Security declared a national public health emergency.50 The quick declaration of a public health emergency put the production of experimental pandemic H1N1 influenza vaccines on a fast track and vaccine manufacturers were given liability protection, while there was a nationwide promotion for everyone to get vaccinated.51 52 Eventually the CDC recommended that Americans get two flu shots in the 2009-2010 flu season: a seasonal flu shot and a pandemic H1N1 flu shot.53